scadu/windows-desktop/README.md

 ###### Local Security Policy
 Open `Local Security Policy` (`secpol.msc`) and go to `Local Policies` -> `User Rights Assignment`, select `Create symbolic links`, add your user to the list and **reboot**.

-> Haven't found a reliable way to automate it.
+> I haven't found a reliable way to automate it.
 > It's possible to export Local Security Policy to a file, edit the file and import back but I'm not convinced of this method.

 #### Enable long paths